AsPingvinas/DnD_helper/README.md

         # Method implementation...
 ```

-<p>However I didn't use inheritance becasuse while building a character, there are multiple choices on what items a character class will have.
-If I were to use poymorphism, there would have been too many diffrent classes and methods which would have been difficult to keep track of.
-But I did use polymorphism with character races</p>
+<p>However I didn't use inheritance becasuse while , there are multiple choices on what items a character class will have.
+If I were to use inheritance, there would have been too many diffrent classes and methods which would have been difficult to keep track of.
+But I did use inheritamce with character races: </p>

 ```python
 class RaceAttribute(Character):